Project File Inclusion

 Default: false, unless strict is set

 In some cases where no type annotations are present, TypeScript will fall back to a type of any for a variable.
-This can cause some errors to be missed:

-// @noImplicitAny: false function fn(s) { // No error? console.log(s.subtr(3)); } fn(42);
+ts// @noImplicitAny: false function fn(s) { // No error? console.log(s.subtr(3)); } fn(42);

 When noImplicitAny is set, TypeScript will issue an error whenever it would have inferred any:

-function fn(s) { console.log(s.subtr(3)); }
+tsfunction fn(s) { console.log(s.subtr(3)); }

-Default`false`, unless `strict` is set
+| Default | `false`, unless `strict` is set |

 # Strict Null Checks - strictNullChecks